ptrooms/openhab-addons/addons/binding/org.openhab.binding.tibber/README.md

 The Tibber Binding connects to the [Tibber API](https://developer.tibber.com), and enables users to retrieve electricity data:

+Note: this version adapted to Java8 in openHAB release 2.4.0 To activate, place de resulting target/**.JAR file in the openHAB "addons" folder where the bundle will be picked up for activation.
+As of 20dec22 we have added Tomorrow prices and Pricelevel

 * Default: Frequent polls are performed to retrieve electricity price and cost/consumption information
 * Optional: For users having Tibber Pulse, a websocket connection is established to retrieve live measurements